kvb2univpitt/i2b2-saml-demo/i2b2-data-saml-demo/postgresql/README.md

 The output should be similar to the following:

 ```
 REPOSITORY                             TAG       IMAGE ID       CREATED         SIZE
-local/i2b2-data-saml-demo       latest           71d1fd83981e   About a minute ago   541MB
+local/i2b2-data-saml-demo-postgresql   latest    6d2894938264   9 minutes ago   548MB
-centos/postgresql-12-centos7    latest           d12590213acd   13 days ago          372MB
+centos/postgresql-12-centos7           latest    ead3e66c2b54   6 months ago    372MB
 ```

 ### Run the Image In a Container

-Execute the following command:
+Execute the following command the run the image in a Docker container name ***i2b2-data-saml-demo*** on the user-defined bridge network ***i2b2-saml-demo-net***:

-Linux / macOS:
+###### Linux / macOS:

 ```
 docker run -d --name=i2b2-data-saml-demo \
 --network i2b2-saml-demo-net \
 -e POSTGRESQL_ADMIN_PASSWORD=demouser \
 -p 5432:5432 \
-local/i2b2-data-saml-demo
+local/i2b2-data-saml-demo-postgresql
 ```

-Windows:
+###### Windows:

 ```
 docker run -d --name=i2b2-data-saml-demo ^
 --network i2b2-saml-demo-net ^
 -e POSTGRESQL_ADMIN_PASSWORD=demouser ^
 -p 5432:5432 ^
-local/i2b2-data-saml-demo
+local/i2b2-data-saml-demo-postgresql
 ```

-The above command will run PostgreSQL on port 5432 in a Docker container.

-To verify that PostgreSQL is running in a container, execute the following command:
+To verify that the container is running, execute the following command to list the Docker containers:

 ```
 docker ps
 ```

-You should see the output similar to this:
+The output should be similar to the following:

 ```
 CONTAINER ID   IMAGE                                  COMMAND                  CREATED              STATUS              PORTS                                       NAMES
-44e1d3165627   local/i2b2-data-saml-demo   "container-entrypoin…"   2 seconds ago   Up 1 second   0.0.0.0:5432->5432/tcp, :::5432->5432/tcp   i2b2-data-saml-demo
+e06a79a143cb   local/i2b2-data-saml-demo-postgresql   "container-entrypoin…"   About a minute ago   Up About a minute   0.0.0.0:5432->5432/tcp, :::5432->5432/tcp   i2b2-data-saml-demo
 ```

-### Create Database i2b2 and Database Users
+### Create i2b2 Database and Users

-Open up a terminal in the directory ***i2b2-data-demo*** and execute the following command the run the SQL script to create a database called **i2b2** along with the database users:
+Open up a terminal in the directory **i2b2-saml-demo/i2b2-data-saml-demo/postgresql**.
+Execute the following command to run PostgreSQL to execute the SQL script that creates i2b2 database and i2b2 database users:

 ```
 psql postgresql://postgres:demouser@localhost:5432/postgres -f ./resources/create_database.sql
 ```

-You should see the following output:
+The output should be similar to the following:

 ```
 CREATE DATABASE